-Reference is made to the Company's Management's Discussion and Analysis for the fiscal year ended May 4, 2019, a copy of which has been filed on SEDAR at www.sedar.com, which is incorporated into this AIF by reference.
+Reference is made to the Company's Management's Discussion and Analysis for the fiscal year ended May 2, 2020, a copy of which has been filed on SEDAR at www.sedar.com.

 (1) These terms do not have a standardized meaning under generally accepted accounting principles.
 See "Non-GAAP Financial Measures & Financial Metrics" section of the Company's Management's Discussion and Analysis.